 A visit to an Aussie pub is inevitably linked to music – there is always a live band or a playlist blasted from the speakers.
 So I decided to check which repertoire is currently trending in the bars Down Under.

 PART 59 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE.
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE.

 Pub culture is associated mostly with the UK (and Ireland).
 But let’s not forget who established Australia.
 Apart from the language, the British also introduced the concept of going out for a drink.